-Our authorized shares (including issued and outstanding shares) consist of Class A Shares and Class B Ordinary Shares of no-par value (the "Class B Shares").
+We are authorized to issue an unlimited number of shares, divided into Class A Shares of no-par value, and Class B Ordinary Shares of no-par value (the "Class B Shares") (up to a maximum of 5,000,000 Class B Shares).
+As of the date of this prospectus, there are 33,300,000 Class A Shares and 5,000,000 Class B Ordinary Shares issued and outstanding.
 Each Class A share is entitled to one (1) vote and each Class B share is entitled to twenty (20) votes.
 Also, each Class B share is not convertible into Class A shares and vice versa, Class A Shares are not convertible into Class B Shares.